jpv-pereira/Wabbajack-AutoClickDownload/README.md

 # Wabbajack-AutoClickDownload
-A simple autoclicker made to be used while downloading large modpacks from Nexus with Wabbajack.
+A simple autoclicker to be used while downloading large modpacks from Nexus with Wabbajack.

 AutoHotKey is necessary.